 The panelists were asked how they plan to expand their brands and become even more of a full-blown media companies while staying true to their brand.

 Barnett said when they do something, there has to be a reason that’s authentic and makes sense.
 For example, they organized a three-day summer camp in the Adirondacks which sold out in two days with 150 people attending.
 She said it was a way to test a large-scale event and for its community to connect with each other.
-Man Repeller also launched Podcasts last year.
+Man Repeller also launched Podcasts in 2015.

 Pozzoli said that the brand has diversified with a magazine, shopping and a Chiara Ferragni collection.
 “For us, travel has always been a big thing,” he said.
 He noted that the travel content has always been appreciated and they’re considering a travel guide.